 For more than a century, the companies that comprise the Centigon Security Group have been known as the premier coachbuilding and armoring operations in the world.
 Merging the legacies of such historical brands as Sayers & Scovill, Trasco, O'Gara, Hess & Eisenhardt, Labbé and Centigon, the Group represents the pinnacle of mobile armored solutions, including experience protecting United States Presidents, beginning with President Harry S. Truman in 1951.

-With a combined 16 decades of industry leading experience, 45 current Heads-of-State limousines in operation and an extensive list of OEM partnerships and technology sharing agreements, Centigon Security Group has an unparalleled ability to provide you with complete Commercial and Military solutions that stand the test of time.
+With almost 10 decades of industry leading experience, 45 current Heads-of-State limousines in operation and an extensive list of OEM partnerships and technology sharing agreements, Centigon Security Group has an unparalleled ability to provide you with complete Commercial and Military solutions that stand the test of time.

 « The Heritage begins »